-ENG 215 Eighteenth Century Novel
+ENG 215 Eighteenth Century Novel (3 cr.)

-A course in which students study the elements contributing to the rise of the novel in the 18th century and the major novelists who helped shape the genre, such as Defoe, Richardson, Behn, Fielding, Swift, Sterne, Walpole, Shelley.
+A course that introduces the elements contributing to the rise of the novel in the 18th century and the major novelists who helped shape the genre, such as Defoe, Richardson, Fielding, Swift, and Sterne.
+Along with readings will be a critical text by Ian Watt entitled The Rise of the Novel (1957).
 Prerequisite: ENG 202.